headerx/laravel-iframes/README.md

     /**
      * The Route prefix under which to load external iframes,
      * such as from subdomains, static sites, or services
-     * running on another backend platform or framework */
+     * running on another backend platform or framework.
+     */
     'external_iframe_prefix' =>  env('EXTERNAL_IFRAME_PREFIX', 'extras'),